zeditor01/cdc_examples/documents/deploy_chcclp_zos.md

 Any administration or operation task can be done via either the GUI or by CHCCLP scripts.
 CHCCLP scripts can be created with parameterised variables.
+CHCCLP scripts are supported
+1. at the management console
+2. at the access server
+3. on z/OS

-CHCCLP for z/OS is the CHCCLP script package, deployed to z/OS, accessible via USS command line or JCL.
+***CHCCLP for z/OS*** is the CHCCLP script package, deployed to z/OS, accessible via USS command line or JCL.

 ## Why would you use CHCCLP for z/OS ?